- Make sure your child eats a healthy breakfast.

 - Volunteer to help the teacher with projects - at school or at home - and try to go on a field trip.

-You might like my books: Kindergarten: Tattle-Tales, Tools, Tactics, Triumphs and Tasty Treats for Teachers and Parents and The Happy Mommy Handbook: The Ultimate How-to Guide on Keeping Your Toddlers and Preschoolers Busy, Out of Trouble and Motivated to Learn.
-Both have been number 1 bestsellers on Amazon.
-Also available on Barnes & Noble and Kobo.
+You might like my bestselling books: Kindergarten: Tattle-Tales, Tools, Tactics, Triumphs and Tasty Treats for Teachers and Parents and The Happy Mommy Handbook: The Ultimate How-to Guide on Keeping Your Toddlers and Preschoolers Busy, Out of Trouble and Motivated to Learn.
+They are available on Amazon (click image below), Barnes & Noble and Kobo.
+The ebooks are only $3.99.

 Wonderful post!
 I wish I had put something like this together for parents when I was teaching PreK/Kindergarten.
 I shared it with the teachers at my school.